Noah-R/Premove-Chess/README.md

 # Premove-Chess
-A variant of Chess where every move must be a premove - you don't know what move your opponent made before you decide yours
+A variant of Chess where every move must be a premove - you don't know what move your opponent made before you decide yours.
+If you make an illegal move, you lose!

-Current dependencies are:
+This is a complete web app, front to back, that allows two players to play this variant I invented.
+It's a bit finicky, it only handles one game, and it's very light on the front end, but it's a workable demonstration of concept.

+Dependencies:

     express.js